Vourhey/multi-agent.io/projects/feecc.md

 ---
 title: Feecc
-subtitle: Production Quality Control Platform
+subtitle: Monitoring System for Production Processes
 cover: "./images/feecc/cover.jpg"
-description: "Feecc is a platform that allows enterprises to build and customize their own quality control systems for products or services to suit their needs.
+description: "Feecc is a platform that allows enterprises to build and customize their own monitoring and control system for production or service processes to suit their needs.
 <br>
 By means of web3 technologies and a set of flexible software modules, Feecc enables auditing the employees' access to the workplace and mining all data about work processes.
 The information is stored in an immutable and secure storage with simple access for the QC department.
 <br>
 Thanks to Feecc, the enterprise can not only digitize its processes and get rid of annoying bureaucracy and lawsuits, but also attract the attention of new consumers to the product, increasing trust in it."
 published: true
 locale: 'en'
 ---

 ## Features

 <ma-section title="Clear employee-product linkage">
 Feecc tracks all stages of the work process by video recording, logging data from peripheral devices and authorizing employee access.
 Platform supports any sequential workflow, including long-term or intermittent operations.